department-of-veterans-affairs/vetservices-partner-shareddata/README.md

 # What is this repository for?

-This repository contains the VetServices Partner Client project for Medical (Standard) Data
+This repository contains the VetServices Partner Client project for Shared (Standard) Data

 # Overview - VetServices Partner SharedData